#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Before you plant, make sure that it's warm enough outside, your plant will have the right amount of sun, and the soil is healthy.
-Check your seed envelope to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to grow big and strong.
+Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
+Check your seed package to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to flourish.

 Should I use peat moss starters or coir starters?